 Now go back and look at your league history and see what it takes to compete in steals.
 Although we don’t always realize it at the time, it is a preposterously high number, one that is impossible to reach unless you are constantly thinking about speed during your draft, particularly in light of the dearth of reliable stolen base threats.

 No, that does not mean you need to draft both Myles Straw and Adalberto Mondesi.
 But it does mean that you need to be thinking about where you are in steals when you consider every pick.
 You know those five to 10 thefts Freddie Freeman will give you this year?
 Those matter!

 It’s incredibly frustrating to see a key cog on your fantasy team miss substantial time with an injury.
 Your projected stats from draft day go out the window; your perfect draft is shattered.
 And that’s why many fantasy managers entirely avoid players who they deem at a high risk of injury.

 But there are two problems with that philosophy.
 The first is that you’re injury-prone until you aren’t.
 Coming into 2019, Jorge Soler had played in just 96 games the previous two seasons because of injuries.
 In 2019, he played in all 162 games and bashed 48 home runs.
+Last year, he played in 149.
 Similarly, prior to 2019, Adam Eaton had played in just 118 games the previous two years combined, but played in 157 that and was a key contributor for fantasy managers.
 Often times, injury-prone players are simply unlucky, and it takes very little for them to put together a healthy year.